 Another way to get targeted traffic is to have your visitors submit your page, vote or share your content via the StumbleUpon badge.

 Putting this badge on your site is easy since it requires no coding…just simple cut and paste.

 Of course, if you prefer to customize it, you can use StumbleUpon’s badge API.
 You’ll get all the information you need to build a badge perfectly suited to your site.

 This customization will also help you offer information on the badge like if that page has already been submitted, how many stumbles it’s gotten and the pages thumbnail and meta data on StumbleUpon.

 And, if you spend a lot of time online like I do, stumbling stuff all day won’t take extra hours out of your day…it will become part of your routine.

-What other ways are there to drive high-quality traffic with StumbleUpon?
+Do you know of any other ways to drive high-quality traffic from StumbleUpon?